khomotjo-codes/khomotjo-codes/README.md

 Software Engineer & Founder of [Luvart](https://luchsia.com)

-I build the infrastructure behind Luvart — a platform that sits at the intersection of secure communication, identity, and social connectivity.
+Privacy and social connection shouldn't be trade-offs.
+Luvart is my attempt to prove that — a platform built at the intersection of secure communication, identity, and real human connection.

-Most of my time is spent in the parts of the stack where correctness and performance aren't optional.
+I spend most of my time in the parts of the stack where getting it wrong isn't an option.

 ---